Jason Henderson, who spent a year as interim athletic director, was named Lamar's director of athletics on June 18, 2012.

 Henderson currently serves as the Southland Conference representative to the NCAA Division I Amateurism Cabinet.
 The cabinet reviews issues relating to NCAA rules involving student-athlete amateurism and ways to ensure that student-athletes remain true to the NCAA philosophy of amateur athletic competitions.

 While serving as associate AD, Henderson played a major role in the return of Lamar football and the addition of the Lamar women's soccer program.
 He was a key figure in the planning of the Dauphin Athletic Complex, the updating of what is now known as Provost Umphrey Stadium and the construction of the Lamar Soccer Complex.

-Henderson has also led coaching search committees that landed Lamar a successful football coach in Ray Woodard and proven basketball coach Pat Knight.
+Henderson has also led coaching search committees that landed Lamar a successful football coach in Ray Woodard and proven basketball coaches Tic Price and Robin Harmony.
 In addition, the athletic department has added several staff positions under his watch.

 Prior to coming to Lamar, Henderson served as the academic coordinator and CHAMPS Life Skills Coordinator at Texas A&M-Kingsville, where he collected and maintained data on student-athletes, assisted with updating and maintaining compliance documents and assisted with rules education for department staff and student-athletes.

 Henderson was also an intern at Lindsey Wilson College in Columbia, Ky., and Texas A&M. During this time Henderson was involved primarily in assisting in the marketing of the NAIA and NCAA programs, respectively.